fluxcd/flux/site/helm-integration.md

 released from the ref given (which defaults to `master`, if not supplied).
 Commits to the git repo may result in releases, if they update the chart at the path given.

+Note that you will usually need to provide an SSH key to grant access to the git repository.
+The example deployment shows how to mount a secret at the expected location of the key (`/etc/fluxd/ssh/`).
+If you need more than one SSH key, you'll need to also mount an adapted ssh_config; this is also demonstrated in the example deployment.

 ### What the Helm Operator does